-The most important of these is of course qualification, now that the data is in your Qualified lead fields, you can create qualification rules that determine which of your Pardot prospects are allowed to talk to your sales team.
-These qualification rules form the basis of the Qualified conversational marketing application.
+The most important of these is of course qualification, now that the data is in your Qualified lead fields, you can create experience triggers that determine which of your Pardot prospects are allowed to talk to your sales team.
+These triggers form the basis of the Qualified conversational marketing application.

 And there you have it, the definitive guide to using Pardot prospect fields in Qualified.
 In this guide you've learned how to define which Pardot prospect fields are used within the Qualified application, both for information display, and for qualifying inbound visitors/prospects in real-time to pass to your sales team, and we've covered the following topics: